mgd1984/tts-obsidian-plugin/README.md

 - **API Key**: Your OpenAI API key.
 Required for accessing the Whisper API.
 - **API URL**: The endpoint for Whisper API requests.
 Default is set for optimal performance.
 - **Model**: Select the machine learning model for text transcription.
 Default is recommended for most users.
-- **Language**: Set the language for the speech synthesis.
-For available languages, see [this list](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py).
-- **Save Recording**: Toggle to save audio recordings.
-Specify the save path in your vault.
-- **Recordings Folder**: Path in the vault for saving audio files.
-Available when "Save Recording" is enabled.
-- **Save Transcription**: Toggle to save transcriptions as new files or insert at the cursor.
-- **Transcriptions Folder**: Path in the vault for saving transcription files.
-Available when "Save Transcription" is enabled.

 ## Contributing